octokit/octokit.rb/README.markdown

    bump version in a commit by itself I can ignore when I pull)
 * Send me a pull request.
 Bonus points for topic branches.

+## Credits

+Octopussy is inspired by [Octopi](http://github.com/fcoury/octopi) and aims to be a lightweight, less active-resourcey alternative.

-== Copyright
+## Copyright

-Copyright (c) 2009 Wynn Netherland.
+Copyright (c) 2009 [Wynn Netherland](http://wynnnetherland.com).
 See LICENSE for details.